fivehanz/wikijs-notes/languages-and-computability/finite-state-automata-and-regular-expressions.md

 	* Non-Deterministic FSA
 	* λ-NFSA

+## Deterministic Finite Automata (DFA/FSA)

+* every state in DFA always has exactly one exiting transistion arrow for each symbol in the alphabet.
+* labels on the transition arrows are symbols from the alphabet.

 ### Formal Definition
 A finite state automaton M is a tuple M = (Q, Σ, δ, q0, F) where
 * Q is a finite set of states